cpiccirilli1/anime-quote-wrapper/README.md

 # anime-quote-wrapper
-This is a python wrapper for the api calls to https://animechan.vercel.app
+This is a python script for the api calls to https://animechan.vercel.app

+Please visit the website for more information about the api.
+See the examples file for usage.